A benchmark for computational analysis of animal behavior, using animal-borne tags: Abstract

 \section{Abstract}

-Animal-borne sensors (‘bio-loggers’) can record a suite of kinematic and environmental data, which can elucidate animal ecophysiology and improve conservation efforts.
-Machine learning techniques are useful for interpreting the large amounts of data recorded by bio-loggers, but there exists no standard for comparing the different machine learning techniques in this domain.
-To address this, we present the Bio-logger Ethogram Benchmark (BEBE), a collection of datasets with behavioral annotations, standardized modeling tasks, and evaluation metrics.
+\textbf{Background:} Animal-borne sensors (‘bio-loggers’) can record a suite of kinematic and environmental data, which are used to elucidate animal ecophysiology and improve conservation efforts.
+Machine learning techniques are used for interpreting the large amounts of data recorded by bio-loggers, but there exists no common framework for comparing the different machine learning techniques in this domain.
+This makes it difficult to, for example, identify patterns in what works well for machine learning-based analysis of bio-logger data.
+It also makes it difficult to evaluate the effectiveness of novel methods developed by the machine learning community.

+\textbf{Methods:} To address this, we present the Bio-logger Ethogram Benchmark (BEBE), a collection of datasets with behavioral annotations, as well as a modeling task and evaluation metrics.
 BEBE is to date the largest, most taxonomically diverse, publicly available benchmark of this type, and includes 1654 hours of data collected from 149 individuals across nine taxa.
+Using BEBE, we compare the performance of deep and classical machine learning methods for identifying animal behaviors based on bio-logger data.
+As an example usage of BEBE, we test an approach based on self-supervised learning.
+To apply this approach to animal behavior classification, we adapt a deep neural network pre-trained with 700,000 hours of data collected from human wrist-worn accelerometers.

+\textbf{Results:} We find that deep neural networks out-perform the classical machine learning methods we tested across all nine datasets in BEBE.
+We additionally find that the approach based on self-supervised learning out-performs the alternatives we tested, especially in settings when there is a low amount of training data available.

-We evaluate the performance of ten different machine learning methods on BEBE, and identify key challenges to be addressed in future work.
-Datasets, models, and evaluation code are made publicly available at \url{https://github.com/earthspecies/BEBE}, to enable community use of BEBE as a point of comparison in methods development.
+\textbf{Conclusions:} In light of these results, we are able to make concrete suggestions for designing studies that rely on machine learning to infer behavior from bio-logger data.
+Therefore, we expect that BEBE will be useful for making similar suggestions in the future, as additional hypotheses about machine learning techniques are tested.
+Datasets, models, and evaluation code are made publicly available at \url{https://github.com/earthspecies/BEBE}, to enable community use of BEBE.